Cedric-Perauer/DL_from_Foundations/_posts/2020-04-02-DL-From-Foundations-Part2.md

         print(self.valid_stats.avg_stats[1])

 ```

+It keeps track of the last 3 losses and will stop training if the loss difference is too small.
+It will also save a model that performs best on validation with the handy `torch.save` function.

 The Class now also keeps track of the lowest validation loss overall and can save the best model based on validation loss.
 Early stopping was implemented by tracking the last n elements, with `n=early_stopping_iter` in this case.
 We are storing it in a deque data structures.
 The `early_stopping` function will return a string that will then lead to our `after_epoch` function returning True which will stop training, as we have :
 ```python
 if self('after_epoch'):